Skip to main content

 • See a working example in the Hello World app: packages/twenty-apps/hello-world/src/roles/function-role.ts.

-Serverless function config and entrypoint
+Logic function config and entrypoint

-// src/app/createPostCard.function.ts
+// src/app/createPostCard.logic-function.ts

-import { defineFunction } from 'twenty-sdk';
+import { defineLogicFunction } from 'twenty-sdk';

-import Twenty, { type Person } from '../../generated';
+import Twenty, { type Person } from '~/generated';

-const handler = async (
+const handler = async (params: RoutePayload) => {

 const client = new Twenty(); // generated typed client

-const name = 'name' in params
+const name = 'name' in params.queryStringParameters

-? params.name ?? process.env.DEFAULT_RECIPIENT_NAME ??
+? params.queryStringParameters.name ?? process.env.DEFAULT_RECIPIENT_NAME ??
 'Hello world'

 : 'Hello world';